Art-Sells/Arells/Build-Notes.md

 - (EXPORT) -> Modal
 - - Modal:
 - - - Exporting (3 second delay) back-end takes cVactTa from the Vatop Group with the highest cpVatop, otherwise starts from the lowest Vatop Group #, delete the Vatop Group if its cVact = 0
-- - - Successfuly Exported (exporting modal = false, adds Date (logs new Date in "Transaction Dates" database), (B) and link to Block Exporer to "Exported Amount in Database") (View Transactions)-> Transactions-
+- - - Successfuly Exported (exporting modal = false, adds Date (logs new Date in "Transaction Dates" database), cVactTas exported to "Exported Amount" and link to Block Exporer to "Exported Link" in Database) (View Transactions)-> Transactions-
 - - - Export Failed (exporting modal = false)(OK) (if export amount isn't lesser or equal to Bitcoin Wallet amount or other address)
 - - - Check Address (exporting modal = false)(if Bitcoin Address is not in right format (refer to Bitcoin Page))
 - - - Enter information (exporting modal = false) (if one or more fields are empty)